thirumurthis/Learnings/K8s/K8s_recap_1.md

 ![image](https://user-images.githubusercontent.com/6425536/120377928-9f82c400-c2d2-11eb-97c9-a68cc9c46b38.png)

-#### Assuming already a ReplicaSet is defined and manged by the K8s cluster, what are different ways to scale up the replica sets (instance of pods).
+#### Assuming already a `ReplicaSet` is defined and manged by the K8s cluster, what are different ways to scale up the replica sets (instance of pods).
+  - Note: For replicaset the yaml file should contain the selector section
 ```
 ### update the existing yaml file, replicas : <desired number of replicas> and issue below command
 $ kubectl replace -f replicaset-definition.yaml